uc-berkeley-w215/spring2021/papers-led.md

 * **Bex Kemp**:
   * A Taxonomy of Privacy, by Solove.
 (Unit 7, Mar 1)
+  * What Do Online Behavioral Advertising Privacy Disclosures Communicate to Users? by León et al. (Unit 14, Apr 12)

 * **Lucia Milica Stacy**:
   * The Effect of Online Privacy Information on Purchasing Behavior: An Experimental Study, by Tsai, Egelman, Cranor, and Acquisti.
 (Unit 7, Mar 1)